kurtbruns/svg-tutorial/content/_index.md

 ## Basic Elements

 The basic visual elements define shapes and lines.
 For example, some basic elements are lines, circles and ellipses.
 The geometric properties of the elements are defined by attributes in their opening tag. **Note**, the elements below are interactive.
-Click and drag either any of the the blue points around to see how the element is drawn.
+Click and drag either of the points around to see how the element is drawn.

 ### Line Element